ltrgoddard/thesis/temp.markdown

 of Passage*, Prynne reiterates this opinion while providing a bold description of his job as a university teacher:

-> We agree, it appears, only on the difficulty of selling \[the book\]
+> \singlespacing We agree, it appears, only on the difficulty of selling
-> to the great British public, who always have and always will prefer
+> \[the book\] to the great British public, who always have and always
-> the lending library fodder provided for them in such conspicuous
+> will prefer the lending library fodder provided for them in such
-> abundance.
-And in any case I suppose that I don’t read a great deal of
+> conspicuous abundance.
+And in any case I suppose that I don’t read a
-> contemporary fiction, since too much of it is insipid, garrulous, and
+> great deal of contemporary fiction, since too much of it is insipid,
-> genteel to vanishing point.
-However, it’s my professional business to
+> garrulous, and genteel to vanishing point.
+However, it’s my
-> know the serious ethical shapeliness of real writing when I see it, to
+> professional business to know the serious ethical shapeliness of real
-> find it there and reclaim it for those who will stop to read.[^134]
+> writing when I see it, to find it there and reclaim it for those who
+> will stop to read.[^134]

 Prynne’s description of what characterises ‘real writing’ as a ‘serious ethical shapeliness’ is worth considering in detail.
 What might at first